theacodes/cmarkgfm/README.rst

     pip install --user cmarkgfm
     pipenv install cmarkgfm

-Wheels are provided for macOS, Linux, and Windows for Python 3.5, 3.6, 3.7, 3.8 and 3.9.
+Wheels are provided for macOS, Linux, and Windows for Python 2.7&ast;, 3.5, 3.6, 3.7, 3.8 and 3.9.

-Python 2.7 is supported in principle, if you can get it to compile.
+&ast; Python 2.7 is not supported on Windows.
 A PR to build wheels would be welcome.

 Usage